AlexandrGuk/simpleTranslater/README.md

 # simpleTranslater
-Simple translate (using Bing Translate Api)
+Simple translate (using Google and Bing Translate Api)